 - Save time and money: Online supplement dispensaries allow practitioners to simplify their dispensing needs to spend more time and energy on patient care and less money on stocking shelves.

 - Maximize efficiencies: Leading virtual dispensaries integrate seamlessly into your practice’s workflow and even EHR platforms.

-- Improve patient adherence: Improved patient communication and refill reminders lead to greater patient satisfaction and more successful patient outcomes.
+- Improve patient adherence: Improved patient communication and refill reminders lead to greater patient satisfaction and better health outcomes.
+(3)(15)

 “Fullscript allows me to have a dispensary of my own without the risk and the hassle of managing inventory.
 Freeing up the time I would have spent managing a dispensary allows me to devote more time to marketing and growing my practice.” – Dr. Andrea Hilborn, ND

 3. Virtual lab results

 Keeping track of lab results and sharing them directly with your patients can be a frustrating and time-consuming process.
 According to a survey, nearly 20% of patients report that in the past year, a health professional has requested their lab results, but they didn’t have them available.
 (18)

 With technology for virtual lab results that can seamlessly integrate with many EHRs, practitioners can be alerted to results as soon as they’re available and share patient results with ease.